-On January 30, parties filed comments on the Scoping Memo (see comments of CCA Parties, PG&E, LACCE/DCE/WROCOG, and CAISO).
 On February 16, RA proposals were filed (See Energy Division, CCA Parties, SCE, PG&E and Folder of all Proposals.)
 A workshop to discuss these proposals took place on February 22-23.
 (See Agenda, ED Presentation and Email Ruling noting issues for comment.)

-- March 7: Comments of CCA Parties, PG&E, and SCE on Track 1 Proposals and Workshop.
-(See Folder with all). - March 16: Reply Comments of CCA Parties, PG&E, and SCE.
-(See Folder with all reply comments).
+On March 7, parties filed Opening Comments on the Track 1 Proposals and Workshop (CCA Parties', PG&E, and SCE; See Folder with all) and Reply Comments were filed March 16 (CCA Parties', PG&E, and SCE; See Folder with all reply comments).